CMS Plugin: Frequently Asked Questions

 What steps are needed for the implementation of the CMS plugin?

-If a Siteimprove user has a customized user role and permissions in the platform, will this criteria be replicated in the plugin?
+If a Siteimprove user has a customized user role and permissions in the platform will these criteria be replicated in the plugin?

 Yes, they will see the same information in the plugin as they are seeing in the platform.
 Any changes to the user's role need to be amended in the platform.
-This is the same for all plugins, there is no known exceptions.
+This is the same for all plugins.

 Who can see and utilize the CMS plugin?